Genetics Northern California

 Prenatal Diagnosis

-Deciding whether to have a prenatal diagnostic procedure
+Deciding whether to have diagnostic testing

 Keep in mind: